 The difference in target returns underlies the fact that real estate and operating businesses are two very different asset classes with two very different risk and return profiles.
 Operating businesses are risky and in return, owners of operating businesses seek to generate returns that compensate them for such risk.

 Similarly, private equity funds are in the business of owning private businesses.
 They are experts at owning, holding, and divesting privately held companies.
 Real estate investment trusts (REITs) are experts in owning, holding and divesting real estate.
 The challenges faced in operating a privately held business are very different from the challenges of holding and operating a real estate investment portfolio.

 The same holds true for operating businesses.
-Take The Boyd Group for example.
-Boyd’s core business is operating collision repair facilities.
-The same holds true for the other 3 large consolidators, Caliber, Service King, and ABRA.
-They are first and foremost collision repair operators.
 The challenges and risks facing an operating business are very unique to that of managing a real estate portfolio.
 But perhaps even more important than the additional risk is that investing in real estate requires additional capital.
 Even the largest companies with the largest private equity sponsors in the industry still have limited capital which they can invest.

 The Irony of Diversification

 Diversification is often bandied about as a way to eliminate risk in a portfolio.
 While that is theoretically correct, true diversification is extremely difficult to achieve.
 For example, an individual may believe that by acquiring real estate they are diversifying their risk.
 However, if the individual only acquires real estate within the same town that they currently reside, they do little to diversify away risk associated with their specific geographic location.
 Diversification may actually further compound risk when practiced incorrectly.